Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

 Introduction

-In this comprehensive guide, we break down current rates, exemptions, calculation methods, payment processes, and pro tips for homebuyers in Maharashtra, with a focus on Pune.
+As a result, in this comprehensive guide, we break down current rates, exemptions, calculation methods, payment processes, and pro tips for homebuyers in Maharashtra, with a focus on Pune.

 What Is Stamp Duty and Why Is It Charged?

-• Establishes legal proof of ownership.
+• First, it establishes legal proof of ownership.

-• Generates revenue for state development.
+• Second, it generates revenue for state development.

 Current Stamp Duty Rates in Pune (2025)